Adding Tags to your Designs and Products

 What are Tags?

-If you didn't know, a tag is a word or phrase that describes your design!
-Tagging your art with accurate and relevant keywords is a great way to help people find your art in both the Threadless Discover search and for web searches like Google.
+Tags are a word or phrase that describes your design!
+Tagging your art with accurate and relevant keywords is a great way to help people find your art in both the Threadless Marketplace search and for web searches like Google.

 You can add tags to your designs from the Product section of your Artist Dashboard.
 Find the design you'd like to add tags and select 'Edit'.
 On the product page, go to the field that says 'Tags'.
 Enter the keyword (spaces are ok!) and hit 'Add Tag'.
 You can enter more than one tag when they are separated by a comma (ex.
 Dog, Doggo, Space, Lost in Space).
 While there is a limit of 25 characters per tag, you can add as many or as few tags as you'd like!